FOGProject/fog-docs/docs/management/active-directory-integration.md

 -   Navigate to the hosts section of the FOG management portal and select the host you want to join AD
--   In the top menu, select \'Active Directory\' section.
+-   In the top menu, select 'Active Directory' section.

 You get the following options: